rdfostrich/article-swj2020-cobra/content/evaluation.md

 COBRA* requires more storage space than both COBRA and OSTRICH with BEAR-A, but it requires less ingestion time.
 For BEAR-B Daily, OSTRICH requires less storage, but COBRA* has the lowest ingestion time.
 For BEAR-B Hourly, COBRA* is lower in terms of storage size and ingestion time than both COBRA and OSTRICH.
+The outliers that are apparent for BEAR-B Hourly are compression artefacts for the storage of dictionaries and delta chains using Kyoto Cabinet, as storage size may fluctuate slightly based on the available data.
 In summary, COBRA requires less ingestion time than OSTRICH in all cases (59% less on average), and it reduces storage size for two out of the three cases (19% lower on average).